KerstenDoering/PubMedPortable/documentation/wiki.rst

 - To install the Fedora packages use the following command.
 It will install all required packages:

-    - "sudo -E yum install python python-xappy python-sqlalchemy python-psycopg2 postgresql postgresql-server postgresql-contrib"
+    - "sudo -E dnf install python python-xappy python-sqlalchemy python-psycopg2 postgresql postgresql-server postgresql-contrib"

 - To enable PostgreSQL in Fedora, use the following steps: